 Step 6.
 Approve Payroll

-To compare ADP’s payroll process with that of other payroll providers, check out the following how-to guides:
+To compare its payroll process with that of other providers, check out our ADP Payroll Competitors article and the following how-to guides:

 For more help with payroll, take a look at our payroll training guide.